Health Star Rating System: Calculating the Star Rating

-After adding the "healthy" nutrient values, a modifying points score is received.
-By subtracting the Modifying Points (15) from the Baseline Points (9), a final HSR score of -6 is acquired.
-As Weet-Bix is a non-dairy breakfast cereal, it falls under category 2.
-The Final Score Table shows that a score between -6 and -2 for category 2 products is a Health Star Rating of 4 stars, which is correctly displayed on the product.
-This illustrates an example of how companies use the calculator to find the correct Health Star Rating to display on their products.

 Uptake

 Due to the voluntary nature of the Health Star Rating, the industry uptake has been closely monitored since its inception.
+From the establishment of the system until the Five Year Review (2019), monitoring of the system in Australia was undertaken by the National Heart Foundation of Australia; and in New Zealand by the New Zealand Ministry for Primary Industries.
+At this time, uptake was monitored as a percentage of eligible products.
+The Five Year Review report found that as at June 2018, the Health Star Rating appeared on approximately 31% of eligible products (5,448 products) in Australia, and 21% of eligible products (2,997 products) in New Zealand.

+Following the Five Year Review of the system, Food Ministers set uptake targets for the system, and agreed that if uptake does not reach at least 70% of intended products by November 2025, they would consider mandating the system In February 2026, a report on uptake was released, indicating that uptake had reached 39% of intended products in Australia and 36% of intended products in New Zealand.
+These figures should not be compared to pre-Review monitoring due to differing methodologies.

 A study conducted in 2017 from the Nutrients journal found that 4348 out of 15,767 (28%) eligible products were displaying the HSR logo.
-Major retailers Woolworths, Coles and Aldi were the source of the vast majority of participating products.
+Major retailers Woolworths, Coles, and Aldi were the source of the vast majority of participating products.
 The results displayed that uptake was on the rise since the inception of the system.
 The study found that participating products had a higher average HSR as compared to non-participating eligible products.
 The study surmised that this was due to companies using the HSR as a marketing tool or avoiding the system if it displayed a poor rating for their products.
 With the exception of Coles, Woolworths and Arnott's, manufacturers were on average displaying the logo on their higher scoring products.
 Woolworths has strongly supported the initiative and has committed to applying the HSR to all Woolworths branded items.

-As of March 2018, the uptake had drastically increased with 10,300 products from more than 160 companies displaying the HSR logo.
-The National Heart Foundation of Australia has continued to monitor and provide reports on the uptake and compliance and found that 92% of the participating products were displaying the correct score, and that the majority of those that were incorrect were actually understating their Health Star Ratings.
-Since the inception of the HSR, there has been an increase in the number of participating products every year.